whad-team/whad-client/doc/source/cli/generic/winject.rst

     wsniff -i uart0 unifying -s -f ca:e9:06:ec:a4 | wdump /tmp/mouse.pcap

-Once the packet have been captured, we can easily replay them from the PCAP file and inject them using the following command:
+Once packets have been captured, we can easily replay them from the PCAP file and inject them using the following command:

 .. code-block:: text